katopz/rust-by-practice/en/src/functional-programing/iterator.md

 ```

 ## Methods that Consume the Iterator

 The `Iterator` trait has a number of methods with default implementations provided by the standard library.

 ### Consuming adaptors

-Some of these methods call the method `next`to use up the iterator, so they are called *consuming adaptors*.
+Some of these methods call the method `next`to use up the iterator, so they are called _consuming adaptors_.

-8、🌟🌟
+8. 🌟🌟

 ```rust,edtiable
 /* Fill in the blank and fix the errors */ fn main() {